rfkinline/BTC-Dashboard/README.md

 ## Start BTC Dashboard
 Open BTC-Dashboard folder and [copy](https://projects.raspberrypi.org/en/projects/rpi-gui-copying-files) btclauncher.sh to your desktop. (optional) <br>
 Double click or open btclauncher.sh and if prompted select "Execute" to run the program. <br>
 Select "Execute in Terminal" to run the program and have a terminal screen running in the background which shows you what the program is doing behind the scenes and is great for debugging if there are any errors.
-To see the terminal while the program is running use CTL + ESC.
+To see the terminal while the program is running use ALT + TAB or ALT + ESC
 <br>Enjoy the Dashboard!

 ## Why run btclauncher.sh and not just BTCDashboard.py?